 Joanne B. Ciulla

 Professor and Director of the Institute for Ethical Leadership

-Professor Ciulla is a pioneer in the field of leadership ethics.
-Her research on the ethical challenges of leadership is interdisciplinary but draws heavily on literature in philosophy and history.
-She also does extensive research in business ethics.
-Prior to joining Rutgers, she held the Coston Family Chair in Leadership and Ethics at the Jepson School of Leadership Studies (University of Richmond), where she was one of the founding faculty of the school, which is the first degree granting liberal arts school of leadership studies in the world.
-Ciulla has held academic appointments at Harvard Business School, The Wharton School, LaSalle University, and numerous visiting appointments outside of the U.S., including the UNESCO chair in Leadership Studies at the United Nations International Leadership Academy in Jordan.
-She is a Fulbright Specialist, which allows her to work with institutions outside of the US on programs and research related to ethics and leadership.
+Joanne B. Ciulla is a pioneer in the field of leadership ethics.
+Her research focuses on the ethical challenges of leadership.
+She has also written extensively on topics in business ethics such as meaningful work.
+Before joining RBS, she held the Coston Family Chair in Leadership and Ethics at the Jepson School of Leadership Studies (University of Richmond), where she was one of the school’s founders.
+Jepson was the first degree-granting liberal arts school of its kind in the world.
+Ciulla has held academic appointments at Harvard Business School, The Wharton School, LaSalle University.
+Her visiting positions include the UNESCO chair in Leadership Studies at the United Nations International Leadership Academy (Jordan), the Gourley Professor of Business Ethics, University of Melbourne (Australia) and visiting professorships at the University of Fort Hare (South Africa), Nyenrode Business School (Netherlands), Oxford University (Green College), and the Harvard’s Kennedy School.
+She has also been a Fulbright Specialist.

-Ciulla sits on the editorial boards of The Business Ethics Quarterly, The Leadership Quarterly, and Leadership and she edits the New Horizons in Leadership Studies Series (Edward Elgar), which is one of the largest collections of books from the humanities and the social sciences on leadership.
-Ciulla has served as former president of The Society for Business Ethics and The International Society for Business, Ethics, and Economics.
-She has also worked with the Aspen Institute and The Brookings Institution and has given lectures and seminars to business and government organizations all over the world.
+Ciulla sits on the editorial boards of The Business Ethics Quarterly, The Leadership Quarterly, and Leadership and edits the New Horizons in Leadership Studies Series (Edward Elgar), one of the largest collections of books from the humanities and the social sciences on leadership.
+She has served as president of The Society for Business Ethics and The International Society for Business, Ethics, and Economics.
+In addition, Ciulla has also worked with the Aspen Institute, The Brookings Institution, and the World Economic Forum.
+She has been an expert witness, consulted and given lectures and seminars to business, government, and non-profit organizations worldwide.

 Ph.D., Temple University, philosophy